 The grant may be used to pay students or professionals for research, writing, editing, translation, graphic design, and audio or video recording services.

 Proposals must describe how the requested funds will be used and justify each expense in the projected budget, as well as provide a brief job description of all salaried positions.
-Funding will only be granted for specific approved expenses, and supporting documentation/receipts must be submitted to email@example.com by grant recipients upon making use of funds.
+Funding will only be granted for specific approved expenses, and supporting documentation/receipts should be retained by grant recipients upon making use of funds.

 The following types of projects are especially encouraged:

-- OER to be used in a high-enrollment course
+- OER to be used in a high-enrolment course

 - OER that can be used in multiple courses